About us

 Bring binoculars if you have them, good walking shoes and check the weather before you come.
 We will have a few extra pairs of binoculars for attendees, but supplies are limited.

 Want to know what we may see if we are lucky.
-Check out these great photos from past bird walks.
+We have attached some photos taken by J. Caffrey at our December walk.

 Calling Citizen Scientists!
 If you have a smart phone and want to contribute to data collection, join iNaturalist and start documenting nature along Rose Creek during the guided walk.
 Learn more here.